danielharrell/open-eyes-lect-2017-18/Open.md

 there, filling our eyes from within?
-Seeing a whole world outside us, after all, is not just to see outside us, but to see it whole---whole enough, at any rate, to give it the name of "world".
-And this suggests that we surround in sight what surrounds us in turn, or contain in sight what contains us in turn.
+Seeing a whole world outside us, after all, is not just to see outside us, but to see it whole---whole enough, at any rate, to give it the name "world".
+(Perhaps include how questioning the world gives it a horizon.)
+And this word for what we see is a sign that we contain in sight what contains us in turn, or more generally encompass the world from inside it, as if our openness to the world possessed a circumference. closed jar or completed parabola. or contain in sight what contains us in turn.

 - Revise from here.
 Put Open eyes like closed parabola above, then move on to look of openness generally.